-Roads must be designed to accommodate a variety of users, including but not limited to, people walking, bicycling and driving.
-This also includes accommodating heavy vehicles for goods movement, transit, and emergency services.

-The spectrum of bicycle facilities ranges from sharing travel lanes with vehicles to separated facilities.
-The type of bicycle facility required for a segment depends on the volume and speed of the vehicle traffic, which may or may not be related to road classification.

-TransLink Bus Guidelines must be complied with and referenced for roads with bus routes
+- Refer to Section 9.11 of the MMCD Design Guidelines for bicycle lane widths. - Roads must be designed to accommodate a variety of users, including but not limited to, people walking, bicycling and driving as well as for heavy goods vehicles, transit, and emergency services. - Refer to both Section 5.0 and Section 9.0 of the MMCD Design Guidelines when designing pedestrian, cyclist and transit facilities. - The spectrum of bicycle facilities ranges from sharing travel lanes with vehicles to separated facilities.
+The type of bicycle facility required for a segment depends on the volume and speed of the vehicle traffic, which may or may not be related to road classification. - TransLink Bus Guidelines must be complied with and referenced for roads with bus routes. - Cross section nomenclatures, definitions and criteria are from the TAC Geometric Design Guide.

-For direction on bicycle facilities, refer to MMCD

-Cross section nomenclatures are from TAC Geometric Design Guide and the definitions, and the criteria noted in TAC including for "Border".

-See MMCD Section 9.11, Bicycle Facilities, for bicycle facilities and associated widths

-5.4 Alignments - is amended as follows.

-- 5.4.1 Grades not amended, refer to MMCD Design Guidelines (2014). - 5.4.2 Vertical Curves not amended, refer to MMCD Design Guidelines (2014).

-5.4.3 Cross-Slopes - is amended by:
+- 5.4 Alignments is amended as follows. - 5.4.1 Grades not amended, refer to MMCD Design Guidelines (2014). - 5.4.2 Vertical Curves not amended, refer to MMCD Design Guidelines (2014). - 5.4.3 Cross-Slopes is amended by:

-In paragraph two, replacing the 4% maximum cross slope value with 2%
+In paragraph two, replacing the 4% maximum cross slope value with 2%.